ericwyles/garden-gnome/README.md

 Garden Gnome is considered **feature complete** for its main goal: unlocking seeds and upgrades.

-- **Pull Requests:** Found a bug or have a neat optimization?
-Well-documented PRs _might_ be reviewed and accepted, time permitting.
+- **Pull Requests:** Found a bug or have an optimization?
+Well-documented PRs are welcome, but please be patient on reviewe timing and acceptance.
 - **Feature Requests:** New feature ideas are unlikely to be implemented unless they come with a pull request.
 - **Bug Reports:** Feel free to report bugs, but please remember this is a hobby project.
-Responses and fixes might take a while (or might not happen, let's be honest!).
+Responses and fixes might take a while.

+## Development Lifecycle

+If you are interested in contributing, you can run and test locally by:

+- Run `npm run dev`
+- Adding the dev userscript (`./userscripts/gardenGnome.user.dev.js`) in your userscript manager (e.g., Tampermonkey).
+  - The template in the resository assumes a locally hosted [Garden Gnome Runner Tool](https://github.com/bdunks/garden-gnome-runner/) on port `5173` and this mod on port `8080`.
+- _Refresh Cookie Clicker_ (or Garden Gnome Runner) as you make changes to the mod.

+**Why the funky `npm run dev` command?**

+- `vite` does not directly serve the `./gardenGnome.js` from its dev server
+- The user script needs to access a complete `.js` file to load the mod
+  _Note_: I would welcome a pull request if it's possible to configure vite correctly to simply run `vite`

 ## Acknowledgements

 A huge thank you to the [**CookieMonsterTeam**](https://github.com/CookieMonsterTeam/CookieMonster)!
-Their work provided a nice project structure template, and sound logic for to run on each garden tick.
+Their work provided a nice project structure template, and solid logic for to run on each garden tick.
 And, of course, they've made and maintain a fantastic mod!